-Box Type: 'stsc' Container: Sample Table Box ('stbl') Mandatory: Yes Quantity: Exactly one Samples within the media data are grouped into chunks.
+Box Type: 'stsc'

+Samples within the media data are grouped into chunks.
 Chunks can be of different sizes, and the samples within a chunk can have different sizes.
 This table can be used to find the chunk that contains a sample, its position, and the associated sample description.